circuitdao/docs/docs/user-guide/crt-token.md

 * A Recharge Auction gets settled.
 An amount of CRT as specified in the winning bid is issued.
 * Announcer Registry distributes Rewards.
 An amount of CRT tokens as specified in Rewards per Interval Statute is issued.

-The protocol decereases the supply of CRT tokens only in the following situation:
+The protocol decreases the supply of CRT tokens only in the following situation:

 * A Surplus Auction gets settled.
 The winning Surplus Auction coin gets melted, destroying a corresponding amount of CRT.